On-hire employee services - workplace obligations

 Employers in the on-hire industry should ensure they are keeping appropriate written records, such as pay slips and time and wage records.
 The records must be legible, in English and be kept for seven years.

-The Australian Building & Construction Commission (ABCC) can provide information and advice to building industry participants and investigate contraventions of relevant workplace laws in the building and construction industry.
+The Australian Building and Construction Commission (ABCC) can provide information and advice to building industry participants and investigate contraventions of relevant workplace laws in the building and construction industry.
 On-hire businesses and employers in the building and construction industry can contact ABCC on 1800 003 338 or visit www.abcc.gov.au .

 Fair Work Online: www.fairwork.gov.au